 NO: Hunting, camping, fires, motor vehicles, bicycling, littering or dumping, trampling, collecting or removal of plants or wildlife.

 You can see a map of the trail and parking area below the aerial photo.
 Realize that the trail descends about 150 vertical feet so returning to your car is all uphill.
 The trail leaves the parking lot and follows a well worn path.
-It then crosses the snow mobile trail and is marked with white blazes.
-The trail is about one mile round trip.
-In 2020, a second loop was constructed.
+It then crosses the snow mobile trail and is marked with yellow blazes.
+There are two trails into the heath, one marked with red blazes and another with blue blazes.
 The recommended route goes from the parking lot down the hill, across the snowmobile trail and then bears left at a trail junction.
 You get down to the Heath and walk along it before coming to another trail junction.
 Going left takes you along more of the swamp and is recommended.
 Otherwise, turn right and return to your car.
 If you go left, you will eventually get to the snowmobile trail and turn right following the signs and then watch for the sign pointing left to the parking lot.